AcutronicRobotics/gym-gazebo2/README.md

 ## Installation

-Please refer to [INSTALL.md](/INSTALL.md) for the step by step procedure.
+Please refer to [INSTALL.md](/INSTALL.md) to install it from source.

 Refer to [docker/README.md](/docker/README.md) for gym-gazebo2 Docker container installation and usage instructions.